 Birthingway does not publish data on student body diversity if the number of students represented is small enough to reveal individual students.
 Due to the size of the Midwifery program, student body race/ethnicity, as well as gender, have not been reported for this year in order to protect the identities of our students.
 If you have any questions about this, please don’t hesitate to contact us.

-Our statistics are based on our responses to the Integrated Post-secondary Education Data System (IPEDS) 2020-2021 Student Financial Aid survey.
-This survey reports on all students enrolled in coursework during Fall 2019 and includes both degree and non-degree seeking students.
+Our statistics are based on our responses to the Integrated Postsecondary Education Data System (IPEDS) 2021-2022 Student Financial Aid survey.
+This survey reports on all students enrolled in coursework during Fall 2020 and includes both degree and non-degree seeking students.
 Of these students:

 Birthingway does not discriminate on the basis of anyone’s actual or perceived race, color, ethnic origin, religion, sex, gender identity, sexual orientation, marital status, age, disability, socioeconomic status, or any other protected class in employment decisions, admissions or other college activities.